Use a SAML 2.0 Identity Provider (IdP) for Single Sign On

 Manual verification provides additional steps that you can take to ensure that your SAML 2.0 identity Provider is working properly in many scenarios.
 To verify that single sign-on has been set up correctly, complete the following steps:

 - Click inside the password box.
-If single sign-on is set up, the password box will be shaded, and you will see the following message: “You are now required to sign in at
+If single sign-on is set up, the password box will be shaded, and you will see the following message: “You are now required to sign-in at <your company>.”

-link.
-If you are able to sign in, then single sign-on has been set up.
+- Click the Sign-in at <your company> link.
+If you are able to sign-in, then single sign-on has been set up.